-On the Lemon Squares Easter, a bunch of us were just sitting around the table in Aunt Charlotte’s house after dessert when Uncle Tommy came into the kitchen to fill his “I’m too good for all you Polacks” mug with yet more black coffee.
+On the Lemon Squares Easter, a bunch of us were just sitting around the table in Aunt Julia’s house after dessert when Uncle Tommy came into the kitchen to fill his “I’m Too Good For All You Polacks” mug with yet more black coffee.
 Taking a sip and squinting through the steam, he studied the table, which was now scattered with the remnants of Lamb Cake and Lemon Squares, not to mention the piles and piles of pastel foils that had once covered the hundred or so Fannie May chocolate eggs we consumed.
 It was a spectacular mess and anyone seeing it would have sworn they were looking over the remains of a toddler’s birthday party.

 After another sip from his mug Uncle Tommy sent a question my way, “Josie, I need you to tell me who ate the most chocolate eggs because next year I’m going to charge them extra to have Easter Dinner at my house.”

 Everyone laughed nervously and busied themselves with stirring their coffee or folding the foil egg wrappers into thin planks.
 All were afraid to make eye contact for fear he would drag them into another of his droll humor rants.